 My students really enjoyed this story, and we had more discussion on this than I expected.
 We only had 5 present — one showed up later — but it was still a nice group.
 Paige, Betty, Lillian, Connie, and later Marie.

 I had created a handout to go with the lesson, and I used it to guide my discussion from this point forward.
 After my opener “Let’s talk about SEX!” <– this is one of the fun bits of teaching adults.
 Sex isn’t “so awkward, Sister Smith”. :) We read the scriptures on Lust and the quote on the handout, and it started a great discussion.
 That one topic went over 40 minutes.
 I tried three times to move on, but the ladies kept bringing it back.
 I shared some of my experiences with a porn addicted son and hinted about issues with other family members.
 I learned some things, and I hope some of the other women were reminded to consider the position of others when they share scary stories.
-I am acutely, painfully aware of the research about pornography addiction.
+I am acutely, painfully aware of the research about pornography addiction and care options which made me stomp in o this Confidential Rehab Centre Review.
 And as the mother of a son who has struggled with addiction for years, I have to believe that the Atonement will work for him — that he can be healed totally and can live a good clean life.
 And I really do believe that.
 I finally had to cut the discussion off, but it was very good.
 After the lesson was over, I stayed over an hour talking with some of the ladies about this and other topics.
 Connie said something that has really stuck with me, and I’m thinking about writing an article to submit to the Ensign on the topic: she said you MUST remember who you’re fighting: Satan.
 If you can focus on the source of this evil instead of putting the evil solely on the spouse (or child), your perspective will change.
 I can’t tell you how much I love that.
 Spouses are a team fighting Satan.
 Parents and Children are teams fighting Satan.
 This does not negate agency, but it changes where the energy goes.

 Anyway, also covered healing the sick in some depth.
 The manual does not treat this very deeply, but for my audience of mostly 60+ year olds, it’s important.
 After reading the scripture aloud, I told the class they probably had some questions, but “don’t ask them yet!”
 I used this video by Dallin H Oaks and asked students to take notes during the talk to share.
 Worked great.